Rita May (song)

 "Rita May" (sometimes spelled as "Rita Mae") is a song by Bob Dylan, originally recorded during the sessions for the album Desire, but released only as the B-side of a single and on the compilation album, Masterpieces.
 The song is based on the 1957 rockabilly song "Bertha Lou".
 Some listeners believe that the lyrics of the song refer to writer Rita Mae Brown, who had complained of the lack of opportunities for casual lesbian sex.

 Live version

 Dylan rehearsed the song in New York City before the first leg of the Rolling Thunder Revue in 1975, a performance that was officially released on the Bob Dylan – The Rolling Thunder Revue: The 1975 Live Recordings box set released in 2019.
 The only time Dylan played the song live, however, came on the second leg of the Rolling Thunder Revue in New Orleans, Louisiana on May 3, 1976.

 Notable cover

-"Rita May" was covered by Jerry Lee Lewis on his 1979 album Jerry Lee Lewis.
+"Rita May" was covered by Jerry Lee Lewis on his 1979 self-titled album.